cp3402-students/project-2025-tr1-jcua-team6/deployment.md

 We use Git and GitHub for collaborative version control and branching.

 ### Branching Model
-- `main`: Production-ready code, only merged after full testing.
+- `main`: Production-ready code, only merged after complete testing.
 - `staging`: Integration branch for validated features before production.
 - `feature/*`: Feature-specific branches made off `staging`.